deepakhj/cadent/docs/timeseries.md

 with this one if used for a large number of series.
 So this may be a good "final persist state" but it should get converted out of this format for use elsewhere.

+### The PointType Enum

+For reference as we store a uint8 in data stores.
+I'd only recommend using Gob, Protobuf or Gorilla, unless you need "readability"

+    const (
+        GOB uint8 = iota + 1   # 1
+        ZIPGOB   # 2
+        JSON # 3
+        PROTOBUF  # 4
+        GORILLA # 5
+        MSGPACK # 6
+        BINC # 7
+        CBOR # 8
+        REPR # 9
+    )